rchintala1/OS-Multi-Thread-Server/README.md

-# OS Multithreaded Web Server
+# OS Multithread Web Server
 In this project repository, a multithreaded web server is implemented in Java to handle concurrent user requests.

 This web server's performance to handle multiple requests is evaluated by comparing several scheduling algorithms used